nterreri/thesis/report/chapter2.md

 In this version of the questionnaire, the patient selects their concerns from a range of more than 50 individual issues, each falling into one of 10 categories, and selects a score for it in a range from 1 to 10.
-Each category may itself be a subcategory of the following major topics (see Appendix A for a full list):
+Each category may itself be a subcategory of the following major topics (see Appendix A.3 for a full list):

 - Physical concerns